lakal3/VGE/docs/vk.md

 See API documentation for more details about other resources:
 - Sampler are used to sample image
 - Command are used to record and submit command to Vulkan.
 In Vulkan API we have command pools and commands.
 VGE combines those are one entity.
-- DescriptorLayout describe layout of shader biding slots.
+- DescriptorLayout describe a layout of a shader biding slots.
 See [https://vulkan.lunarg.com/doc/view/1.0.49.0/windows/tutorial/html/08-init_pipeline_layout.html]
 - DescriptorPool is used to allocate DescriptorSets.
 In VGE each DescriptorPool only support one kind of descriptors.
-- DescriptorSet is individual descriptor you can write values (uniforms, sampled images etc..) to and then bind descriptors to recorded commands.
+- DescriptorSet is an individual descriptor you can write values (uniforms, sampled images etc..) to and then bind descriptors to recorded commands.
 Shaders access values and images through these sets.
 - Desktop and Window handles OS Window creating and representing rendered image on OS Window
 - ImageView and ImageRange allows Vulkan to use subrange of Image.
 Most Vulkan API calls uses ImageView, not Image